JanMalch/ngx-mat-table-mediator/README.md

 >The generic type `<F>` always describes the type of the fetch input-payload, for example a form output .
 The generic type `<O>` always describes the type of the fetch output

 You can read the detailed docs [here](https://janmalch.github.io/ngx-mat-table-mediator/index.html).
-Extensive examples are provided in the [integration](https://github.com/JanMalch/ngx-mat-table-mediator/tree/master/integration/src/app) directory and can be seen in action in the [demo](https://janmalch.github.io/ngx-mat-table-mediator-demo).
+Extensive examples are provided in the [integration](https://github.com/JanMalch/ngx-mat-table-mediator/tree/master/integration/src/app) directory and can be seen in action in the [demo](https://janmalch.github.io/ngx-mat-table-mediator-demo). **A minimal component with a table, pagniator and sorting is shown [below](#define-behaviour-1).**

 ## `abstract class MatTableMediator<F, O>`